sebhengelo/word-list-tool/README.md

 2. Enter a few letters in the input field.
 3. Click the "Generate Words" button.
 4. The application will display a list of words that can be formed with the input letters.

+## Word List Loading

+The application now supports loading a word list from a remote URL.
+The word list is used as a reference for the possible words to generate.
+The words are fetched and parsed from the provided URL when the application loads.